oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/model-in-image/usage.md

 | `/u01/wdt/models`         | Application archives               | `.zip`        |
 | `/u01/wdt/weblogic-deploy`| Unzipped WebLogic deploy install   |             |

-> Note: Model YAML and variable files are optional in a Model in Image image `/u01/wdt/models` directory because Model in Image also supports [supplying them dynamically]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) using a ConfigMap referenced by the domain resource `spec.model.configMap` field.
+> **Note**: Model YAML and variable files are optional in a Model in Image image `/u01/wdt/models` directory because Model in Image also supports [supplying them dynamically]({{< relref "/userguide/managing-domains/model-in-image/runtime-updates.md" >}}) using a ConfigMap referenced by the domain resource `spec.model.configMap` field.
 Application archives, if any, must be supplied in the Model in Image image.
 Application archives are not supported in a `spec.model.configMap`.

 There are two methods for layering Model in Image artifacts on top of a base image:

-  - **Manual Image Creation**: Use Docker commands to layer the WDT artifacts from the above table on top of your base image into a new image.
+  - Manual Image Creation: Use Docker commands to layer the WDT artifacts from the above table on top of your base image into a new image.

-  - **WebLogic Image Tool**: Use the convenient [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool).
+  - WebLogic Image Tool: Use the [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool).
 The WebLogic Image Tool (WIT) has built-in options for embedding WDT model files, WDT binaries, WebLogic Server binaries, and WebLogic Server patches in an image.
 The [Model in Image]({{< relref "/samples/simple/domains/model-in-image/_index.md" >}}) sample uses the WIT approach.
 For an example, see the sample's `build_image_model.sh` file in the operator source's `kubernetes/samples/scripts/create-weblogic-domain/model-in-image` directory.

 For more information about model file syntax, see [Model files]({{< relref "/userguide/managing-domains/model-in-image/model-files.md" >}}).